beep-projects/bpconnect/README.md

 python3 -m venv venv
 venv/bin/pip3 install -r requirements.txt
 ```
-### configure bmconnect
+### Configure bmconnect
 Note, the config will be saved for the user running bmconnect.py, so if you intend to install bmconnect to be automatically run as soon as a device is plugged in, you have to run the following command as `sudo`.
 You need to configure `--login`, but you can also configure `--user` and `--language`.
 ```
 venv/bin/python3 bmconnect.py --login
 ```
-### grant access to everyone if the device is plugged in
+### Grant access to everyone
 By default, only the root user can access the device.
-By adding this rule to udev, you allow it for every user
+By adding this rule to udev, you allow it for all users
 ```
 sudo cp 98-beurerBM58.rules /etc/udev/rules.d/
 ```